dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/Linux/README.md

 **Compilation**

 * From Onboard SDK 3.1.9, CMake is the default build system.
 To build all the libraries and sample apps, we provide a simple build script.
-* At the top level, run the build script with the syntax `./scripts/build —build-type Debug —clean true`.
+* At the top level, run the build script with the syntax `./scripts/build —-build-type Debug -—clean true --lidar-logging OFF`.
 This should download dependencies and build all libraries and executables.
-* To run the example app, go to `./build/bin` and run `djiosdk-linux-sample` or `djiosdk-linux-sample-nonblock` with options described elsewhere in this document.
+* Set the `lidar-logging` option to `ON` if you want to build with LiDAR Logging features in the Blocking Linux app.

 To access the serial port, add your username to the dialout group by typing `sudo usermod -a -G dialout $USER` (you do not need to replace $USER with your username). **Then logout and login again.**